Many laws in Ohio deal with dog ownership and treatment. This article addresses the most basic laws applying to pet dogs.

 A: Yes.
 Damage caused by your dog is a strict liability offense.
 This means that, as long as your dog wasn't attacked, you will be responsible for any damage your dog may do.
 Therefore, you must properly restrain and control your pet dog at all times.
 Be sure the dog will not be able to escape from your property or wherever you are keeping it.

-This “Law You Can Use” consumer legal information column was provided by the Ohio State Bar Association.
-It was prepared by attorney Michelle L. Baumeister.
+This “Law You Can Use” consumer legal information column was provided by the Ohio State Bar Association (OSBA).
+It was originally prepared by Lima attorney Michelle L. Baumeister.
+It was updated by Columbus attorney Sandra Horvath, 2016 chair of the OSBA Animal Law Committee.